Noga-ng/NCache/README.md

 }
 ```

-The inherited driver configuration is resolved when the profile state is created.
+The inherited driver configuration is resolved into the selected profile state.

-Each profile still keeps its own cache path, namespace, default driver, extensions, and default TTL.

 ## Redis

-Redis configuration is defined inside the `drivers` section:
+Redis configuration is defined in `drivers.redis`:

 ```json
 {